 I watched a video recently by Simon Sinek, it was a keynote he delivered recently at a Corporate Visions event.
-I have been following Corporate Visions for years so I was happy to see how generous they were by letting the world see the videos and slides of their 2011 Marketing and Sales Alignment Conference.
+I have been following Corporate Visions for years so I was happy to see how generous they were by letting the world see the videos and slides of their 2011 Marketing and Sales Alignment Conference (videos no longer available, unfortunately).

 There is a part that is very applicable to many presentations seen today.
 Simon makes a comparison between dating and a sales call.